pivotal-cf/docs-pks/nsxt-multi-t0.hbs.md

 ### <a id='about-vrf-gateway-isolation'></a> Using a VRF Tier-0 Gateway Configuration for Tenant Isolation

-Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX Policy API also supports provisioning, managing, and securing Kubernetes cluster deployments using a VRF gateway.
+{{  vars.product }} on vSphere with NSX Policy API also supports provisioning, managing, and securing Kubernetes cluster deployments using a VRF gateway.

 As shown in the diagram below, instead of using one or more T0 routers, clusters are isolated behind a VRF gateway.
 The Shared Tier-0 router handles traffic between the TKGI management network and the